ismaelyws/themely/README.md

 # Introduction

+## Our mission

-#### Our mission is to help web hosting companies & WordPress theme developers generate additional revenue.
+Is to help web hosting companies & WordPress theme developers generate additional revenue.

 ## For Web Hosting Companies